 Where Do I Catch the Montreal Airport Bus?

 It depends what direction you're heading in.
-There are roughly dozen stops in a given direction.
+There are roughly a dozen stops in a given direction.
 Among the stops from downtown Montreal's Central Bus Station heading to Trudeau Airport, from east to west are:

 - DEPARTURE: Montreal's Central Bus Station (i.e., Centre d'Autocars de Montréal) beside Berri-UQAM Metro Station: corner of Berri & De Maisonneuve